 The annual payments will be due regardless of the result of the election.
 A vote of "no" will force the town to make up the difference through cuts to the general fund.
-Ruda did not specify exactly where these cuts would be made.
-Dudley's Annual Town Election will take place on Monday, June 10.
+Ruda did not specify exactly where these cuts Dudley's Annual Town Election will take place on Monday, June 10.
 Details on the override request, a sample ballot, and voting locations are available on the Town of Dudley Web site.
-Grow fast, fun, and easy microgreens the seeds or mist them to the soil.
-Then move it to a ensure good seed-to-soil contact.
+Grow fast, fun, and easy microgreens Have fun growing some delicious and nutritious microgreens on your kitchen counter, in a sunny window, or under lights any time of the year.
+In as little as a week to ten days you'll be making your first harvest to use as a garnish, snack, or add to your favorite sandwich or salad.
+Simply purchase seeds of lettuce, greens, mustard, radishes, beets, peas, and even sunflowers.
+Buy organic seeds or those labeled for sprouting or use as microgreens to ensure they have not been treated with harmful chemicals.
+Or purchase a microgreen kit that contains all you need to get started.
+You can grow any microgreens in soil and most hydroponically.
+Sunflowers, peas, buckwheat, chard, beets, and cilantro grow best in soil.
+Soak the seeds in cold water for 12 to 24 hours for faster and greater sprouting.
+Plant the seeds in a shallow container with drainage holes filled with a moist well-drained planting or seed starting mix.
+Gently tamp the planting mix to remove air pockets and create a flat surface for planting.
+Mist the soil surface and evenly sprinkle the seeds over the soil.
+Gently tamp ensure good seed-to-soil contact.
 Planting seeds this way makes harvesting a bit less messy.
+Or

+GARDEN MOMENTS MELINDA

+MYERS

-Or you can lightly cover the seeds with soil.
+you can lightly cover the seeds with soil.